-Forgiven debt is treated as income by the Internal Revenue Service (IRS), generating a tax liability when the debt is canceled.
 The most common misunderstanding is what forgiveness will mean for the borrower who reaches it.
 Many refer to the forgiveness as the “Tax Bomb.”
 That sounds scary and bad.
-But the mathematical reality is student loan forgiveness will be a discount — a gift.
+But the mathematical reality is student loan forgiveness (even when taxable) will be a discount — a gift.
 A good thing!

 Let’s take a closer look

-The taxable fraction you will owe on student loan forgiveness cannot be higher than the top marginal federal and state tax bracket.
-Currently, the highest federal tax rate is 37%.
-The highest state tax rate is 13.3% (California).
-The worst case student loan forgiveness tax scenario using the tax rates in place now would result in a tax of 50.3% on your canceled student loans.
-Fifty cents on the dollar, otherwise known as half off, is a pretty good deal at any discount shopping sale.
-Taking a closer look, your total income, including your forgiven student debt, must fall into some astronomical ranges to reach those top tax brackets.
-Mathematically, that means your discount is most likely to be even greater, with your overall tax on student loan cancellation probably falling somewhere between 25%-35% for most veterinarians.
+Taking a closer look, your total income, including your forgiven student debt, must be quite high to reach those top tax brackets.
+Mathematically, that means your discount is likely to be even greater, with your overall tax on student loan cancellation probably falling somewhere between 25%-35% for most veterinarians.
 That’s a discount of 65%-75% on your remaining student loan balance.
 Your tax could be less, or it could be more.
 The exact number will depend on the tax rates in place when you reach forgiveness.
-Choose whatever rate you think makes sense.
+Choose whatever tax rate you think makes sense to estimate your potential tax on forgiven student debt.
 Keep in mind, there are also seven states currently that have no personal income tax rates.
+If you live in one of those states when you reach student loan forgiveness, there will be no state tax on your cancelled debt.

-When the forgiveness tax becomes a discount instead of a bomb, you can see more clearly why paying more than your income requires makes little financial sense.
-If you make additional payments towards a balance that is ultimately forgiven and you pay a fraction of the remainder, the additional payments decrease the discount.
 You also have to factor in the time value of money concept.
 A dollar today is worth more than a dollar in the future.
 The payment above what is required to your student loans today is worth more to you than the higher amount forgiven at a discount to you in the future.
-If you’re headed towards student loan forgiveness, pay the minimum required by your income, and save for the tax on the canceled debt.
-You can test this mathematically using the VIN Foundation Student Loan Repayment Simulator and the “Additional Monthly Student Loan Contributions” function in the Advanced Simulator Settings section.

 Next Question: “How do I save for the tax?”